 The "cloths" made from liquor-bottle tops weren't the first works that Anatsui made from recycled materials.
 At the Harn also was Peak Project (1999), a dozen or so 2- or 3-foot-high pointy cones made from tin-can tops.
 The tops, which come from cans of evaporated milk, are held together by lengths of copper wire looped through small holes punched into the tim.
-A larger piece, Crumbling Wall (2000), is an over-12-foot-high, 17-foot-long, 2-foot-thick barrier made from densely perforated sheets of rusted metal.
+A larger piece, Crumbling Wall (2000), is an over-12-foot-high, 1/7-foot-long, 2-foot-thick barrier made from densely perforated sheets of rusted metal.
 What appears to be a section of some dilapidated, shot-up fortress is in fact partly an homage to a Nigerian culinary tradition.
-These repeatedly punctured metal sheets are typically used to make gari, the grated cassava flour or porridge that is a West African stable.
+These repeatedly punctured metal sheets are typically used to make gari, the grated cassava flour or porridge that is a West African staple.

-Anatsui is well aware that all these works-the liquor-top cloths, the Peak Project cones and Crumbling Wall-have to do with food and drink.
+Anatsui is well aware that all these works-the liquor-top cloths, the Peak Project comes and Crumbling Wall-have to do with food and drink.
 But the specific original functions of his materials seem to matter less to him than the basic fact that they derive from the everyday world around him.
 For Anatsui, who avoids conventional art materials, the source of his material is crucial.
 Toward the end of the "Gawu" catalogue he observes:

 Art grows out of each particular situation and I believe that artists are better off working with whatever their environment throws up.
-I think that's what has been happening in Africa for a long time, in fact not only in Africa but the whole world, except that maybe in the West they might have developed these 'professional' materials.
-But I don't think that working with such prescribed materials would be very interesting to me-industrially produced colors for painting.
-I believe that color is inherent in everything, and it's possible to get color from around you, and that you're better off picking something which relates to your circumstances and your environment than going to buy a ready-made color.
+I think that's what has been happening in Africa for a long time, in fact not only in Africa but the whole world, except that maybe in the West they might have developed these "professional" materials.
+But I don't think that working with such prescribed The original functions of Anatsui's materials seem to matter less to him than the fact that they derive from his immediate everyday world.

+materials would be very interesting to me-industrially produced colors for painting.
+I believe that color is inherent in everything, and it's possible to get color from around you, and that you're better off picking something which relates to your circumstances and your environment than going to buy a readymade color.